 and moving the canvas back and forth to see where the paint wants to go.

 I've always liked the fabric with the writing that one can't read because what looks like words, really aren't.
 After buying a yard of fabric with such a design to test the color I needed, it wasn't available when I returned to the store.
 So I decided to design my own.
 New to Adobe Illustrator and with Spoonflower's wide range of colors, I managed to design a panel using part of a story I'd written.
 The story is "Art Class," one of my Family Reunion series.
 The granddaughter for whom this story is dedicated read the drapes when she was visiting and said "That's me talking.
 Aunt Holly loves Pierre!"

 Designs from my original art are printed by Spoonflower in Durham, North Carolina, the fabric and surface printer.
 The "Alphabet Train" poster has moved to a toddler reading blanket.

 A point of funny personal privilege ...
-One of my young granddaughters innocently asked an older adult friend of her mother's, "My grandmother is an artist and my grandpa works at Walt Disney World.
+One of my young granddaughters innocently asked one of her mother's friends, "My grandmother is an artist and my grandpa works at Walt Disney World.
 What do you do all day?"